 - France: If the university follows the ECTs credit system please see above, but if it uses the French system NDSU will evaluate the amount of credits based on contact hours.
 Total contact hours/ 12.5 = NDSU credits.
 Students must take a minimum of 150 contact hours per semester to be considered full-time.

-- United Kingdom: Credits from Leeds Met are evaluated at a 4:1 ratio and each module (course) is generally worth 10 or 20 credits; 2.5 or 5 NDSU credits.
-Students must take a minimum of 48 credits per semester to be considered full-time.
+- United Kingdom: Credits are usually evaluated at a 4:1 ratio and each module (course) is generally worth 10 or 20 credits (2.5 or 5 NDSU credits).
+Students usually take 60 credits per semester (15 NDSU credits), though some schools may be able to allow students take fewer.

 - Italy: The transcript from the University of the Sacred Heart is issued with U.S. credits.